• Home

 Now, transfer the beef mixture to a parchment paper lined baking sheet and shape it into a meatloaf.

-Then, bake it in the oven for about 45 minutes or until the meatloaf is cooked all the way through.
-Let it rest for 5 minutes
+Place it into the center rack of the oven for about 45 minutes or until the meatloaf is cooked all the way through.
+Placing it onto the center rack ensures that the heat of the oven will wrap evenly around the food when cooking.

 Loading…